Disclosure: this blog post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Data Cleaning Step 4: Coding, Calculating & Converting Your Data

 Some data are collected and some are not.
 Height is collected, and so is Weight, but Body Mass Index is calculated (from Height and Weight).
-Sometimes, data that is collected needs to be rounded, and sometimes it should be placed into categories.
+Sometimes, data that are collected needs to be rounded, and sometimes they should be placed into categories.
 For example, Weight may be measured in kilograms or in pounds and rounded to the nearest 1, 2, or 3 decimal places (using ROUND, ROUNDUP or ROUNDDOWN).
-Alternatively it could be categorised as Underweight, Normal, Overweight or Obese.
-It all depends on what you plan to do with your data and how you wish to analyse it, but you will often need to perform calculations on it.
+Alternatively they could be categorised as Underweight, Normal, Overweight or Obese.
+It all depends on what you plan to do with your data and how you wish to analyse them, but you will often need to perform calculations on them.

 It’s quite a good idea to create a new worksheet, titled Calculated Data, and this is where you will create composite variables (like Body Mass Index), convert numerical variables to categories, and round your data.